 Generic Name: acetaminophen / aspirin / caffeine

-Note: This page contains information about the side effects of acetaminophen / aspirin / caffeine.
-Some of the dosage forms included on this document may not apply to the brand name Excedrin Extra Strength.
+Note: This document contains side effect information about acetaminophen / aspirin / caffeine.
+Some of the dosage forms listed on this page may not apply to the brand name Excedrin Extra Strength.

 For the Consumer

 Applies to acetaminophen / aspirin / caffeine: oral packet, oral tablet

 What are some side effects that I need to call my doctor about right away?